shabin5785/Golang_notes/README.md

 - firt line in the go file needs to be the package declartion.
 Then comes the import statement. then the main function that needs to run.

+- golang is the standard package site.
+Godoc has third party packages as well..